smilep/safety-checker/README.md

 # Safety Checker

-- ReactJS - Web app which suggests should you stop taking COVID-19 precautions based on active COVID-19 cases in the selected country
+- Web app which suggests should you stop taking COVID-19 precautions based on active COVID-19 cases in the selected country

 - Play around with app at https://smilep.github.io/safety-checker/

+- Built using ReactJS

 ## How to run?